Bound on the diameter of split metacyclic groups: Introduction

 \section{Introduction}

-The diameter of a group finite $G$ with respect to a generating set $S$ is the graph diameter of Cayley graph $\Gamma(G,S)$ of $G$ with respect to $S$.
-Consider the semidirect product of the two cyclic groups $\mathbb{Z}_m$ and $\mathbb{Z}_n$ given by the presentation where $\mathbb{Z}_m = \langle x \rangle$, $\mathbb{Z}_n = \langle y \rangle$, and $k$ is a multiplicative unit modulo $n$.
+The \textit{diameter} of a finite group $G$ with respect to a generating set $S$ is the graph diameter of the Cayley graph $\Gamma(G,S)$ of $G$ with respect to $S$.
+Consider the semidirect product of the two cyclic groups $\mathbb{Z}_m$ and $\mathbb{Z}_n$ given by the presentation where $\mathbb{Z}_m = \langle x \rangle$, $\mathbb{Z}_n = \langle y \rangle$, and $k \in {\mathbb Z}^{\times}_n$ of order $\alpha \mid m$, where ${\mathbb Z}^{\times}_n$ denote the group of units of ${\mathbb Z}_n$ with respect to multiplication.
 We define the diameter of $G_{m,n,k}$ (in symbols $\diam(G_{m,n,k})$) to be the graph diameter of $\Gamma(G_{m,n,k},\{x,x^{-1},y,y^{-1}\}).$ The diameter of finite groups and their bounds have been widely studied, especially from the viewpoint of efficient communication networks (see~\cite{B1,C1} and the references therein).
-In particular, the networks arising from the Cayley graphs of groups in the subfamily $\{G_{ck,c^2{\ell}, c\ell+1}\}$, also known in computer science parlance as supertoroids, have been extensively analyzed~\cite{B1,D4,D3,LV1} for their properties.
+In particular, the networks arising from the Cayley graphs of groups in the subfamily $\{G_{ck,c^2{\ell}, c\ell+1}\}$, also known in computer science parlance as \textit{supertoroids}, have been extensively analyzed~\cite{B1,D4,D3,LV1}.
 For example, in~\cite{D1,D2}, it was shown that for $c \geq 8$, $\diam(G_{ck,c^2{\ell}, c\ell+1})= [ck/2]+[c\ell/2]$.
 However, to our knowledge, the diameter bounds for arbitrary groups in $\{G_{m,n,k}\}$ have not been studied.
+This problem also has connections with the well known degree-diameter problem pertaining to this family of graphs (see~\cite{E1,MH1,VT1}).
 This is the main motivation behind undertaking such an analysis in this paper.